The STEM Industry School Partnerships (SISP) program has established Academies of STEM Excellence in nine regional locations around NSW.

 The Illawarra Academy of STEM excellence is based in the Illawarra region and currently includes three secondary schools, Corrimal, Lake Illawarra and Warrawong High School.

 The Illawarra region covers an area of 1,124 square kilometres and has a population of approximately 280,000.
-The dominant industry in the region is steelmaking.
+The dominant industry in the region is steelmaking and its downstream businesses.

-The Illawarra Academy of STEM excellence schools have embedded STEM into the curriculum in Stage 4 classrooms to maximise the student exposure to STEM pedagogies and student learning experiences involving STEM education.
-STEM student engagement and teacher capacity has markedly increased since the commencement of the academy in July 2020.
+The Illawarra Academy of STEM excellence schools have embedded STEM into the curriculum in Stage 4 and Stage 5 classrooms to maximise the student exposure to STEM pedagogies underpinned by the design thinking process.
+Student engagement and teacher capacity in STEM has markedly increased since the commencement of the SISP partnership in July 2020.

 Murrumbidgee Academy of STEM Excellence